We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-It’s a commonly used acronym, and a typical way to purify indoor air, but what exactly is a HEPA filter?
+You have probably heard of this commonly used acronym and effective way to purify indoor air, but you may also be wondering: What exactly is a HEPA filter?

 HEPA stands for high efficiency particulate air, and it’s a way of categorizing the quality of air filters built to remove dust, pollen, pet dander, mold, bacteria, and other airborne particles from indoor air.

-A filter of HEPA quality used within heating, ventilation, and air conditioning (HVAC) systems can greatly improve the quality of indoor air by filtering small particles of greatest health concern.
+A filter of HEPA quality used within heating, ventilation, and air conditioning (HVAC) systems can greatly improve the quality of indoor air by filtering out some of the particles that can be of the greatest health concern.

-- Non-ozone producing.
-In some air filtration systems, ozone can be introduced into the indoor air at levels “significantly above levels thought harmful to human health” says to the EPA.
+- Nonozone producing: In some air filtration systems, ozone can be introduced into the indoor air at “significantly above levels thought harmful to human health,” according to the Environmental Protection Agency (EPA).

-- Non-ionizing.
-In addition to the concerns about ozone production, ionizing air purifiers are not deemed by the EPA to be as effective.
-“They do not remove gases or odors, and may be relatively ineffective in removing large particles such as pollen and house dust allergens,” according to the EPA website.
+- Nonionizing: In addition to the concerns about ozone production, ionizing air purifiers aren’t deemed by the EPA to be as effective.
+“They do not remove gasses or odors, and may be relatively ineffective in removing large particles such as pollen and house dust allergens,” according to EPA.